Anchorsify/Anchorsify.github.io/_pages/Mist.md

  - Type: Futton Ninjutsu, Rank B
  - Chakra: 35 + X/5
- - Damage: Xd8
+ - Damage: (CHA/10 + X)d10
+ - Accuracy: +X/15
  - Area: Special
  - Speed: 24
  - Seal Speed: 22
+ - Tags: Point-Blank Area of Effect

 Effects: X is how many gallons of water are available to be destroyed from the battlefield, up to a maximum of CHA/2.
-Its Area is centered on you, and has a minimum of 50, but can go as high as X. It uses half your NDB to determine its damage, but deals its damage to everyone in its Area, with a +X/15 to its Accuracy.
+Its Area is centered on you, and has a minimum of 50, but can go as high as X.

 ## Touu
 The Hidden Mist, and Water Country in general, has a dark past it would very much like to forget.
 And, while the Touu would just as much like for it to never have happened, they in many ways are symbolic of that dark, bloody past.